fluffyemily/cross-platform-rust/README.md

 If you want to create a simple Rust library that passes primitives to calling code on both iOS and Android, check out the `basic` project.

-If you want to create a Rust library that passes more complex objects, check out the `complex objects` project.
+If you want to create a Rust library that passes more complex objects, check out the `complex` project.

 You can read the blog posts for which this is an example: